OfficeDev/generator-office/readme.md

 > Note if you select generate manifest only when you `yo office`, to validate the manifest, first you need run
 >
 > ```bash
-> npm i --dev office-addin-validator
+> npm i --save-dev office-addin-validator
 > ```
 >
 > Update your **package.json** by adding